Lifelong Faith Formation

 - Adult Religious Education Courses on such topics as spirituality, theology, relationships, money, ethics, and justice.
-These topics are also included in the Sunday Explorations sessions held every Sunday at 9:30am in the Arnold Room.
+Our Sunday Explorations sessions are held every Sunday at 9:30 am in the Arnold Room.
 UU 101, which is offered quarterly addresses faith development, including UU history, theology, ethics, and spiritual practices.

 - Book discussion groups